Timbaines/javascript-exercises/01-fundamentals/README.md

 | Multiplication, division, modulus | *,/,%   | x * y, x / y, x % y |
 | Addition and subtraction          | +, -    | x + y, x - y        |

+### Comparison Operators

+Comparison operators are different from arithmetic operators and the outcome is always a Boolean, true or false.

+**1. Equal:**
+- The equal operator `==` and `===` performs a type conversion and then compares the values.
+The `===` triple operator will evaluate both the value and the data type to determine if both sides are equal or not.

+**2. Not Equal:**
+- The not equal operator `!=` and `!==` is similar to the equal operator except it does the opposite.
+It returns true when the two variables are not equal, and false when they are equal.

+**3. Greater Than:**
+- The greater than operator `>` compares two values and returns true if the left value is greater than the right value.

+**4. Less Than:**
+- The smaller than operator `<` compares two values and returns true if the left value is smaller than the right value.

+**5. Greater Than or Equal To**
+- The greater than or equal to operator `>=` compares two values and returns true if the left value is greater than or equal to the right value.

+**6. Less Than or Equal To**
+- The smaller than or equal to operator `<=` compares two values and returns true if the left value is smaller than or equal to the right value.